jpereiran/jpereiran.github.io/_posts/2019-07-07-Basic-web-scraping-with-Requests-in-Falabellas-website.markdown

 ### Getting started

 First, be sure that you have Requests installed in your computer.
-If not, you can easilly install them using pip:
+If not, you can easilly install it using pip:

 ```python
 pip install requests